Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Introduction

-We conduct an in-depth study of this phenomenon.
-Fig.~\ref{intro} (b) shows routing probability variance (x-axis) against token count (y-axis), where routing probability variance is defined as the variance of the TER probability distribution.
-We find that the vision token count exhibits a long-tailed distribution across different probability variances, \textit{i.e.}, most tokens have low probability variances.
-These tokens are usually background as the router is hard to give confident scores for these low-information background tokens to route to specific experts.
-In contrast, high-information foreground tokens typically have high variance.
-As shown in Fig.~\ref{intro} (b), with load balance, the count of tokens with high variance decreases, indicating that it becomes hard to select specialized experts for foreground tokens.
-Thus, load balancing impedes the specialized expert selection of these tokens.
-On the other side, the language token count is uniformly distributed across different probability variances.
-Thus, language tokens are compatible with load balancing.
-Fig.~\ref{intro} (c) shows that removing load balancing from vision tokens enhances vision performance.
-Based on the above observations, our goal is to ensure the sufficient learning of vision tail tokens within the specialized expert as shown in Fig.~\ref{intro} (a).
+We perform an analysis of this question.
+Fig.~\ref{fig_intro} (b) plots the TER probability variance (x-axis) against the token count (y-axis).
+The distribution of vision token counts across probability variances is long-tailed.
+The majority of tokens, which possess low probability variances, typically correspond to low-information background tokens, as the router struggles to assign specialized experts for them.
+In contrast, high-information foreground tokens generally exhibit high variances.
+As shown in Fig.~\ref{fig_intro} (b), the application of load balancing reduces the count of tokens with high variances, suggesting that the load balancing hinders the expert specialization for foreground tokens.
+While language token counts are uniformly distributed across probability variances, indicating that language tokens are compatible with load balancing.
+Fig.~\ref{fig_intro} (c) shows that removing load balancing for vision tokens leads to improved performance.
+Based on these, our goal is to ensure that sparse yet high-information vision tail tokens are sufficiently learned within specialized experts as shown in Fig.~\ref{fig_intro} (a).

-To ensure the sufficient learning of vision tail tokens, we propose the \textbf{L}ong-\textbf{T}ailed \textbf{D}istribution-aware \textbf{R}outer (LTDR) to address two challenges: (1) \emph{Distribution-aware Router for Modality-Specific Routing.} Increasing the variance of routing probabilities allows vision tokens, especially vision tail tokens, to focus on specialized experts.
-To this end, we retain load balancing for language TER, as it aligns well with the uniform language token distribution.
-Instead, for vision TER, we abandon load balancing to adaptively align with the long-tailed vision token distribution.
-(2) \emph{Enhancing Expert Activation for Vision Tail Tokens.} We increase the number of activated experts for vision tail tokens, using an oversample-like strategy to enhance fault tolerance in expert selection.
-Experiments on vision-language and vision-only benchmarks demonstrate that LTDR enhances visual understanding.
+To ensure sufficient learning of vision tail tokens, we propose the \textbf{L}ong-\textbf{T}ailed \textbf{D}istribution-aware \textbf{R}outer (LTDR).
+Our approach solves two key challenges: (1)~\emph{Modality-specific distribution-aware routing.} Increasing the variance of routing probabilities allows vision tokens, especially vision tail tokens, to be learned within specialized experts.
+Consequently, we remove load balancing for vision TER to align with its long-tailed distribution, thus improving the variance of routing probabilities.
+For language TER, we retain load balancing as it aligns well with its uniform distribution.
+(2)~\emph{Vision-specific dynamic expert activation.} Recognizing the importance of high-information vision tail tokens, we employ a data-augmentation strategy to increase the number of activated experts for them, thereby improving fault tolerance during specialized expert selection.
+Our method achieves improvements of 1.2\% / 2.1\% on vision-language benchmarks and 1.6\% on vision benchmarks.